ssatguru/BabylonJS-EditControl/README.md

 An edit control for use in [BabylonJS](http://www.babylonjs.com/) (a 3D HTML Webgl framework)  applications.

 ## About
-All 3d editors provide a widget to translate, rotate or scale 3d objects in the editor.
+All 3d editors provide a widget, also referred to as transform control, to translate, rotate or scale 3d objects in the editor.
 This EditControl is similar to those widgets.
 You can embed this in your Babylonjs application to provide those same capabilities.
-It currently has the following features
+It currently supports
 * Translate
 * Translate Snap
 * Rotate